usyless/twitter-improvements/README.md

 - Saved Image/Video Reversing
 	- Allows you to upload any image or video saved by this extension and retrieve the original tweet it was saved from.
 - Save Image Context Menu
-	- A right click context menu for all images on twitter to save them, just like with the button
+	- A right click context menu for all images on Twitter to save them, just like with the button

 ## Installation